OperaWarwick/OperaWarwick.github.io/README.md

 The website is hosted (for free :sunglasses:) on GitHub pages.

-Any changes to the main branch while automatically trigger the website to be updated.
+Any changes to the main branch will automatically trigger the website to be updated.

 ## Friendly note to future execs :wave: